 To form the stem wrap floral apply tape individually around three of the floral wires.
 Place the three covered floral wires together and wrap with floral tape once again to form a thick stem.

 Add a little bit of hot glue onto the top of the stem to secure it to the flower petal template.
-Make sure you are using the flower template that has the short end and attach the stem with glue to the short portion of the template.Continue to 4 of 11 below.
+Make sure you are using the flower template that has the short end and attaches the stem with glue to the short portion of the template.Continue to 4 of 11 below.

 04 of 11

 Glue the Paper Spider Mum Flower to the Stem

 Wrap the flower petal template around the stem (as in the photo above) and secure with a bit of hot glue.Continue to 5 of 11 below.

 05 of 11

 Wrap the Second Layer of Paper Spider Mum Petals Around the Stem

 Take the second flower template ( the one that has all long petals) and attach to the flower with a bit of hot glue as in the photo above.
 Wrap the petals around the stem.Continue to 6 of 11 below.